Schultz scores in final minute, Capitals beat Islanders 3-2

-Schultz’s goal allowed the Capitals to narrowly avoid a fifth consecutive overtime game, which has never happened in franchise history.

-Washington lost center Lars Eller midway through the third period when he was hit into the glass from behind by Leo Komarov, who was assessed a major penalty for boarding.
-Capitals winger Tom Wilson was already out of the lineup for a second consecutive game with a lower-body injury, and Washington played its third of at least four games without captain Alex Ovechkin, center Evgeny Kuznetsov, defenseman Dmitry Orlov and goaltender Ilya Samsonov because of COVID-19 protocols.
+And sucks the life out of an opponent.
+Coming off a shutout loss to New Jersey, the Islanders thought they’d built enough momentum from killing off Komarov’s five-minute major penalty for boarding and were stunned by the result.

+“A minute, two minutes (left), as much as we’re trying to win the game, we’re trying to get into overtime because every point’s big,” said Mathew Barzal, who scored along with Noah Dobson.
+“So just the way it happened, it was pretty heartbreaking.”

 Capitals defenseman John Carlson had a power-play goal playing in Ovechkin’s spot, and Daniel Sprong scored his first with Washington.
-Schultz got the primary assist on Carlson’s goal, and Vanecek was solid again in a fourth consecutive start in Samsonov’s absence.
+Schultz got the primary assist on Carlson’s goal, and Vitek Vanecek was solid again with 32 saves in a fourth consecutive start in Samsonov’s absence.

-Noah Dobson and Mathew Barzal scored for the Islanders, who got 33 saves from leading NHL goalie Semyon Varlamov in his first loss of the season after starting 3-0.

-It was New York’s second consecutive defeat after being shut out Sunday by New Jersey.
+“We didn’t make it difficult (on Vanecek), but I give them credit: They blocked a lot of shots,” Trotz said.
+“They were committed, too.
+It’s hard to get pucks through right now.
+You look at the guys in front trying to block shots from both sides.
+This is playoff mentality right now and I’m not quite sure we’re in a playoff mentality right now, which is really (ticking) me off.”

 BEAU CAN’T GO